lmbotin/gana-ai-insurance/README.md

 OPENAI_API_KEY=sk-your-key-here
 ```

-All other variables are optional with sensible defaults.
-See `.env.example` for full list (Twilio keys are only needed for the voice agent feature).
+All other variables are optional with any reasonble defaults.
+See `.env.example` for full list (Twilio keys are only needed for voice agent feature).

 ---